-Notes payable as at December 31, 2018 represent unsecured, short-term, interest-bearing liabilities of PDP amounting to ₱250.0 million.
+Notes payable as at December 31, 2020 represent unsecured, short-term, interest-bearing liabilities of IAI amounting to ₱23.2 million.
+The Group has no outstanding notes payable as at December 31, 2019.

 Details of the Group's short-term borrowing transactions are as follows: